borg286/sevtech/README.md

 * Life crystals are harvested from stalactites that have a white band on them.![image alt text]({{ site.url }}/public/BMbpD6rCZ1qoniF20u7H2A_img_18.png)

+* Life crystals are found by some to be underwater in the cave system, so if you are able to acquire sea lanterns, use them to light your way as you swim around to find them, as the caves are dark, but the water in the caves is darker.

 * Middle gems (red, green, and blue) can be applied to weapons and armor to enhance them, even stuff from other mods, just not tinkers.
 You can stack the same gem to make the chance the gem activates greater.
 Be aware that mobs spawn enhanced with these gems.
 If you have green enhanced armor a red swamp hag will do more damage to you.
 The tables are turned if you wore a blue gem.
 Blue imbued swords would do more damage to red mobs.

 * Farming Lurkers gives Lurker skin.
 The full armor set gives awesome water-focused perks.
 Movement, mining speed, sight and greatly extended breathing boosts makes farming middle gems much easier.